sepisoad/sqt/readme.md

 - ✅ `create`: use this to create a .PAK file

 ## lmp command
-- ❌ `info`: use this to get some details about a .LMP file
+- ✅ `info`: use this to get some details about a .LMP file
-- ❌ `decode`: use this to decode a .LMP file into a .png image
+- ✅ `decode`: use this to decode a .LMP file into a .png image
-- ❌ `encode`: use this to encode a .png image into a .LMP file
+- ✅ `encode`: use this to encode a .png image into a .LMP file

+* this command automatically encodes a non-indexed PNG file into a lump file, converting its colors to the standard Quake palette using an approximation technique.
+No additional steps are required from the user

 ## wad command
 - ❌ `info`: use this to get some details about a .WAD file